chickensmitten/longlever-corporate/readme.md

-#Run Server
+#Run Server Locally

-To run server, type `bundle exec jekyll serve` in CLI
+To run server, type `jekyll serve --config _config.yml,_config_dev.yml` in CLI

+This ensures that the command line runs the dev config.yml file rather than the production config.yml file

 ----------------------------------------------------